Sign In / Sign Out

 The new Greek Leadership Village is a student-led project that will provide the ASU fraternity and sorority community with meeting spaces, council offices, retail space and housing facilities to support their leadership, growth and development for years to come.
-Constructed in direct response to student demand and feedback, the village will open in the fall of 2018 and will be located on the southeast corner of Rural and University off of Terrace Road.
+Constructed in direct response to student demand and feedback, the village will open in August 2018.
+If you’d like to learn about the history of the project you can find additional information here.

-While each sorority has its own living requirements, to reside in a chapter facility, you must at least meet the following criteria:
+While each fraternity and sorority has their own living requirements, to reside in a chapter facility, you must at least meet the following criteria:

 • You must be an active member of the fraternity/sorority; and,

 Greek Leadership Village Residential information: